nithkish/drug-candidates/README.md

 ### `__tests__/` Directory

 - Unit tests and mock data for the application.
+Unit tests for components, hooks, section, helpers directory.

 ## Getting Started